What is Full-Spectrum CBD?

 There are 3 types of CBD: isolate, broad-spectrum, and full-spectrum.
 CBD isolate comes from hemp plants and is a pure, crystal form of CBD, typically ground up to make a powder.
 It does not include any other compounds of the cannabis plant.
 Broad-Spectrum CBD contains additional cannabis plant compounds, with essentially zero amounts of THC.
 And Full-Spectrum CBD is... the entire cannabis plant!

 Yep.
 That’s right.
 It’s the cream of the crop, the pièce de résistance, the big enchilada!
-Combining all the superpowers of the entire hemp plant, Full-Spectrum CBD really is everything.
+Combining the entire hemp plant, Full-Spectrum CBD really is everything.

 Recent studies point to Full-Spectrum CBD being more effective than CBD isolate.
-It includes all the rich components of the cannabis plant (like those terpenes we’ve talked about), but can also contain up to 0.3% of tetrahydrocannabinol (THC).
+It includes all the rich components of the cannabis plant but can also contain up to 0.3% of tetrahydrocannabinol (THC).
 This low amount is not strong enough to get you “high,” but it helps give Full-Spectrum CBD that little extra kick.
 Because it uses the entire hemp plant, it includes cannabigerol, cannabichromene, cannabinol, terpenoids, and flavonoids.

 How is it made?